rodeofx/OpenWalter/README.md

 to push any static or animated transforms to the *USD stage*.
 This is the way to exchange layout and rigid animations between DCCs using Walter.

 Walter include a modified version of the Embree raytracer for Hydra.
 It is able to blend any rendered prims with native Maya or Houdini objects displayed in the viewport.
 This raytracer is dedicated to fast display.
-On scenes with millions of polygons, it will be much faster that the default Hydra renderer plugin (called Stream).
+On scenes with millions of polygons, it will be much faster that the default Hydra renderer plugin (called *Stream*).
-You can mix Walter nodes using Embree and Streem in the same scene.
+You can mix Walter nodes using *Embree* and *Stream* in the same scene.
 For example, the main character could be displayed using *Stream* and the environment using *Embree*.

 Finally Walter extend USD itself by providing additional schemas (like WalterVolume or Expression), file format plugin (Arnold Scene Sources) and resolver (Alembic 1.7 CoreLayer allowing to load more than one *main file* in the stage).